diorz38/livewire-penguin/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [budiyunior@gmail.com](mailto:budiyunior@gmail.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to me via [budiyunior@gmail.com](mailto:budiyunior@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License